CMU-TBD/HumANav-Release/README.md

 ```

 #### Install pip/conda packages
-In the terminal (and in the virtual environment from above [`tbd_lab`]) run:
+In the terminal (and in the virtual environment from above `tbd_socnavbench`) run:
 ```
 chmod a+x get_packages.sh
-./get_packages.sh # make sure the tbd_socnavbench conda environment is active!
+bash get_packages.sh # make sure the tbd_socnavbench conda environment is active!
 ```
-The script will inform you of all packages being installed and their status, to install manually just look inside
+The script will inform you of all packages being installed and their status, they can also all be install manually

 #### Patch the OpenGL Installation
 In the terminal run the following commands.
 ```
-1. /PATH/TO/HumANav/humanav
+1. /PATH/TO/tbd_SocNavBenchmark/socnav
 2. bash patches/apply_patches_3.sh
 # NOTE: after running get_packages.sh you should see:
 # HUNK #3 succeeded at 401 (offset 1 line).
 # Hunk #4 succeeded at 407 (offset 1 line).
 ```
-If the script fails there are instructions in apply_patches_3.sh describing how to manually apply the patch.
+If the script fails there are instructions in [`apply_patches_3.sh`](https://github.com/CMU-TBD/tbd_SocNavBenchmark/blob/master/socnav/patches/apply_patches_3.sh) describing how to manually apply the patch.

 ### Manually patch pyassimp bug
-Additionally, this version of `pyassimp` has a bug which can be fixed by following [this commit](https://github.com/assimp/assimp/commit/b6d3cbcb61f4cc4c42678d5f183351f95c97c8d4) and simply changing `isinstance(obj,int)` to `isinstance(obj, (int, str, bytes))` on line 98 of `anaconda3/envs/tbd_humanav/lib/python3.6/site-packages/pyassimp/core.py`.
+Additionally, this version of `pyassimp` has a bug which can be fixed by following [this commit](https://github.com/assimp/assimp/commit/b6d3cbcb61f4cc4c42678d5f183351f95c97c8d4) and simply changing `isinstance(obj,int)` to `isinstance(obj, (int, str, bytes))` on line 98 of `anaconda3/envs/tbd_socnavbench/lib/python3.6/site-packages/pyassimp/core.py`.
 Then try running the patches again, or manually (not recommended).

-#### Install tbd_SocNavBenchmark as a pip package
-Follow the steps below to install HumANav as a pip package, so it can be easily integrated with any other codebase.
+## Run the tbd_SocNavBenchmark tests
+To get you started we've included `tests`, which contains the main code example for rendering the central simulaton and various unit tests.

 ```
-cd /PATH/TO/tbd_SocNavBenchmark
-pip install -e .
+# From the base tbd_SocNavBenchmark directory

+# Ensure the unit tests succeed with
+python3 tests/all_unit_tests.py

+# test the socnav simulator itself with
+PYOPENGL_PLATFORM=egl PYTHONPATH='.' python3 tests/test_socnav.py
+...
+# In a seperate shell (as a separate executable):
+python3 tests/test_joystick
 ```

-## Run the tbd_SocNavBenchmark installation
+### Visualization
-To get you started we've included `tests`, which contains the main code example for rendering the central simulaton.
-Currently the mode is set to "topview only" which focuses on the top-down "bird's-eye-view" perspective without using an OpenGL renderer.
-However, to run the 3D OpenGL renderer (which adds an RGB and Depth view from the robot's perspective) simply change the `p.render_3D` in `./params/renderer_params` to `True`.
+Currently the mode is set to "topview only" which uses just matplotlib to render a top-down "bird's-eye-view" perspective without needing the intensive OpenGL renderer.
+However, to visualize the Depth/RGB modes change the `render_3D` parameter in [`params/params_exampmle.ini`](https://github.com/CMU-TBD/tbd_SocNavBenchmark/blob/master/params/params_example.ini) to `True`.

 ## Run the external Joystick process
 The simulation relies on (and will wait until a connection is established) a bidirectional connection to a local socket that communicates between the internal "robot" thread and an external "Joystick" process that can be run as a *separate executable* in `./tests/test_joystick.py`

 ### Things to note
 - The joystick must be run in an external process (and within the same `conda` environment)
-    - Therefore, make sure before running `test_joystick.py` that the conda environment is `tbd_socnavbench` (same as for `test_socnav.py`
+    - Therefore, make sure before running `test_joystick.py` that the conda environment is `tbd_socnavbench` (same as for `test_socnav.py`/`test_episodes.py`)
-- The joystick socket is defaulted to 6000, if this interferes with a port on your existing machine, edit the `p.port` in `./params/robot_params`
+- The communication port is defaulted to 6000, this can be changed by editing `port` in [`params/params_example.ini`](https://github.com/CMU-TBD/tbd_SocNavBenchmark/blob/master/params/params_example.ini) under `[robot_params]`

 ```
 cd /PATH/TO/tbd_SocNavBenchmark/